 Registering a name for a sole proprietorship or general partnership requires filing a South Dakota DBA (often referred to as a Doing Business As, Assumed Business Name, or Fictitious Business name) with the County Clerk where the business is located.

-What are the requirements to name an LLC in South Dakota?
+What are the requirements for naming an LLC in South Dakota?

 Can an LLC name be reserved in South Dakota?